 Add the links

-Note: Add the most important internal link in the first paragraph of your article.
+Add the most important internal link in the first paragraph of your article.

 There’s no exact number of internal links you should add.
 The longer the article, the more links you can place, but remember: too many URLs in unnatural placements can harm User Experience (UX) and readability.
 Try to make all links as relevant, natural, and contextual as possible.

-Review/add CTA(s) (Call to Action)
+Review/add CTA(s) (Call to Action):

 If you haven't specify it before generating the article, add links with relevant CTA (Call-to-Action), leading readers to actions you want them to take.